MattKleinsmith/void-detector/README.md

     - [Yes] Complete void
     - [Yes] Void with product behind it
     - [Not yet] Void with product in front of it
-- [ ] Create train, validation, and test sets
-  - Consider splitting by aisle
-  - Consider splitting by store
-    - If so, collect data from two more stores
-- [ ] Resize data for model input
-  - Consider downsampling or cropping
-- [ ] Redefine model as needed
-- [ ] Train, tune HPs, test

 ## 2018-02-16: Train model
 - [x] Make the data, model, and training pipeline compatible